Fordilla: Other fossils

 Additional fossils have been attributed to the genus since its description.
 A fossil from North Attleboro, Massachusetts was placed in the genus by Shaler and Foerste in 1888, however this specimen was later determined to be a possible fossil of Heraultia.
 Fossils form Hartshill, North Warwickshire, England and the lower Cambrian of Portugal have been tentatively placed into Fordilla without assignment to species.
 Specimens from Zaragoza, Spain were placed into Fordilla with the name Fordilla marini but the size and shape of the specimens indicates they do not belong to the genus.
 The cryptic genus Buluniella and species B. borealis was described in 1986 by V. Jermak from three fossils found in Northern Siberia.
 The two right and one left disarticulated valves known show a slightly convexity of the hinge, central umbo and lack of a row of muscle scars were used to the genus from Fordilla.
 The less distinct umbones were suggested as reason to separate Buluniella from Pojetaia.
 Due to the high variation in characters of Cambrian bivalve species the validity of Buluniella as a separate genus and species has been questioned several times.
-In 1992 Bruce Runnegar and Pojeta recommended Buluniella belonged to Fordilla and suggested the species be treated as Fordilla borealis.
+In 1992 Bruce Runnegar and John Pojeta recommended Buluniella belonged to Fordilla and suggested the species be treated as Fordilla borealis.
 Further examination of the fossils has resulted in both the genus and the species being currently treated as a synonym of P. runnegari.